tawhidgithub/Number-Convert-to-binary/README.md

-It can convert number to binary
+It can convert number to binary.